 The grant programs help connect small businesses, universities and research centers with federal grants.
 To qualify, you must be a for-profit business with 500 or fewer employees.
 Nonprofits – those with a 501(c)(3) designation by the IRS – aren’t eligible for these programs.

 The SBIR and STTR grant programs are structured into three phases.
-SBIR Phase I awards are normally between $50,000 and $250,000 for six months or one year, and Phase II awards are typically $750,000 for two years.
+SBIR Phase I awards are normally up to $150,000 for six months, and Phase II awards are typically no greater than $1 million for two years.
 Phase III is designed for small businesses to pursue commercialization objectives resulting from Phase I and Phase II.
 The SBIR program doesn’t fund Phase III.

-The National Institutes of Health, a subset of the U.S. Department of Health and Human Services, offers grants for small businesses researching and developing biomedical technologies.
+The National Institutes of Health (NIH), a subset of the U.S. Department of Health and Human Services, offers grants for small businesses researching and developing biomedical technologies.
+NIH has hundreds of distinct funding opportunities available and updates its grant database regularly.

 The National Institute of Food and Agriculture (NIFA), a branch of the U.S. Department of Agriculture, supports research, educational and extension efforts in several rural areas related to agricultural and behavioral sciences.
 These fields include food science, animal life, farming and ranching, business and economics, and plant life.

-The National Institute of Standards and Technology, a non-regulatory agency of the U.S. Department of Commerce, gives small business grants to startups researching and developing technology under fields like advanced communications, artificial intelligence, bioscience, nanotechnology, and neutron research.
+The National Institute of Standards and Technology (NIST), a nonregulatory agency of the U.S. Department of Commerce, gives small business grants to startups researching and developing technology in fields like advanced communications, artificial intelligence, bioscience, nanotechnology and neutron research.

 The U.S. Environmental Protection Agency (EPA) awards more than $4 billion annually for grants and other assistance agreements.
 The aim is to help small nonprofits and even large state governments achieve their environmental goals.